A Fresh Approach to Counselling

 References

-- Hays, Kate (1999); Working it Out: Using Exercise in Psychotherapy, American Psychological Association
+- Hays, K. F. (1999).
+Working it out: Using exercise in psychotherapy.
+American Psychological Association

 - Pretty, J and Barton, J. What is the Best Dose of Nature and Green Exercise for Improving Mental Health?
 A Multi-Study Analysis, Environ.
 Sci.
 Technol., 2010,44(10), pp 3947–3955